About Harstad Women’s Empowerment and Gender Equity

 OPT IN (for new First-Year residents)

 Residents may opt into a linked course experience.
-Two of the first year wings are linked with specific First Year Experience Program (FYEP) courses on the topic of gender equity and social justice.
+Courses can be linked with specific First Year Experience Program (FYEP) courses on the topic of gender equity and social justice.
+Previous years linked courses have included:

 View the Fall 2018 Learning Community (LC) Linked FYEP 101 Courses document to read these course descriptions and learn more about LC linked courses.